orchetect/TextFileKit/README.md

 > [!NOTE]
 >
-> This library implements the full CSV and TSV specifications including proper escape sequences, handling of BOMs (byte order marks) and text encoding auto-detection to assure the widest compatibility.
+> This library implements the full CSV and TSV specifications including proper escape sequences and text encoding auto-detection including handling of BOMs (byte order marks) to assure the widest compatibility.
 Limited support for reading malformed text encoding is implemented.

+## Overview

+The main types provided are:

+- `PlainTextFile`

+  Read text file content from disk or from data in memory, with modestly robust text encoding auto-detection.

+- `CSV`

+  Read and write CSV files.
+Reading implements the same text encoding auto-detection schema as `PlainTextFile`.

+- `TSV`

+  Read and write TSV files.
+Reading implements the same text encoding auto-detection schema as `PlainTextFile`.

+- `StringTable`

+  A basic abstraction for manipulating a matrix of strings (row and columns).

 ## Installation